COVID-19 Resources for Pennsylvania

 People with families or friends in state prison

-The Pennsylvania DOC has suspended all visits through at least April 10.
+The Pennsylvania DOC has suspended all visits.
 Only staff, vendors and contractors will be allowed to enter any of the state prisons, pending the results of a screening.
 The DOC has begun video visitation in place of face-to-face visits.

 All Pennsylvania schools will remain closed through the end of the academic year.
 The Pennsylvania Department of Education is providing regular updates on its website.